-The good thing about ext4 method and smart algorithm is that it also helps in doing some allocation beforehand.
+The good thing about the ext4 method and smart algorithm is that they also help with some allocation beforehand.

-This is done by reserving specific blocks for a large file before it is actually needed.
+This is done by reserving specific blocks for a large file before they are actually needed.
 This ensures that the file will not get fragmented if and when it gets bigger over time.

 Well, it is defined with respect to the size of the inode object in the length field of the file.

-Moreover, the ext4 file system uses a specific type of allocation method which is called the delayed allocation method.
+Moreover, the ext4 file system uses a specific type of allocation method called the delayed allocation method.

-The basic concept followed in this method is to accumulate the allocation requests in a buffer rather than writing to the data blocks during a write one at a time.
+The basic concept followed in this method is to accumulate the allocation requests in a buffer rather than write them to the data blocks one at a time.

 This helps in writing to the disk straight away without needing to call the block allocator of the file system every time a write request is made.